wadelau/Hanjst/README.md

 Han is also Chinese in Pinyin, Hànrén.

-Hanjst is intentionally designed to stop further "Reinventing the wheel" for HTML template engines though it sounds ridiculous.
+🙋Hanjst is intentionally designed to stop further "Reinventing the wheel" for HTML template engines though it sounds ridiculous.

 ## Introduction